-Once the package is ready, you provide the original and one copy of the package to the Adoptions Clerk at the Court of Queen’s Bench and you or your lawyer are contacted when the package has been reviewed with either a deficiency checklist or, if the package is approved, to select a hearing date.
+Once the package is ready, you provide the original and one copy of the package to the Adoptions Clerk at the Court of King’s Bench and you or your lawyer are contacted when the package has been reviewed with either a deficiency checklist or, if the package is approved, to select a hearing date.
 At that time, you pay the filing fee and the application is filed.

 Depending on the Clerk’s workload, it can take several (8+) weeks for your package to be reviewed.

 Again, be sure to talk to the lawyer about costs and fees before they start the work.
 The lawyer will ask for a Retainer that will include the cost of potential disbursements, such as the $250.00 Court Fee and the cost of serving the documents.

 You may be the spouse or common law spouse of a parent who wishes you to adopt their child.
 The first step is for your spouse to sign a written consent in the form prescribed by law.
 You, as the step-parent, have interim, automatic joint guardianship with your spouse immediately upon them signing the written consent.